 Although marijuana and tobacco are two completely different substances, the smoking of either has a similar effect on the lungs.
-In fact, since weed smokers tend to inhale more deeply, the effects may be more severe.
+Since weed smokers tend to inhale more deeply, the effects may even be more severe.

-Regardless, exposing the lungs to smoke in any capacity leads to an increased chance of experiencing other respiratory health problems such as emphysema, pneumonia, and bronchitis.
+Regardless, exposing the lungs to smoke in any capacity leads to an increased chance of experiencing other respiratory health problems.
+Some of these respiratory problems include conditions like emphysema, pneumonia, and bronchitis.

-The strongest chemical compound found in cannabis is THC, a compound that has been shown to bind to certain receptors in the brain that control learning and memory.
+The most potent chemical compound found in cannabis is THC.
+THC has been shown to bind to specific receptors in the brain that control learning and memory.

-Another cause for concern is that, since marijuana works in areas of the brain that are associated with mood, those who use weed are more prone to developing conditions of depression or anxiety.
-Furthermore, users who may have a predisposed yet unseen genetic disorder (like schizophrenia), may see conditions materialize due to cannabis use.
+Another cause for concern is that marijuana works in areas of the brain that are associated with mood.
+Those who use weed are more prone to developing conditions such as depression or anxiety.
+Furthermore, users who may have a predisposed genetic disorder (like schizophrenia), may see conditions materialize due to cannabis use.

 Marijuana Use by Pregnant or Nursing Mothers